Comparative Analysis of CLB Algorithms

 If you know that each request consumes basically the same amount of time on the backend (for example, requests processed by a real server are of the same or similar types), we recommend you use weighted round-robin scheduling.
 If the time difference between each request is small, we recommend you use this algorithm because it has low consumption, high efficiency and no need for traversal.

 - How it works

 In actual situations, the time each client request spends on the server may vary greatly.
 If a simple round-robin or random load balancing algorithm is used as the working time gets longer, the number of connection processes on each server may vary greatly and load balancing may not be achieved.
 Contrary to round-robin scheduling, least-connection scheduling is a dynamic scheduling algorithm that estimates the load on a server based on its number of active connections.
-The scheduler needs to record the number of connections currently established on each server.
+The scheduler records the number of connections currently established on each server.
 If a request is scheduled to a server, its number of connections increases by 1.
 If a connection stops or times out, its number of connections decreases by 1.
-The weighted least-connection scheduling algorithm is based on least-connection scheduling, and different weights are allocated to servers according to their processing performance.
-Based on its weight, the server can then receive a corresponding number of requests.
-This algorithm is an improvement of least-connection scheduling.
+The weighted least-connection scheduling algorithm is based on and improves least-connection scheduling.
+Different weights are allocated to servers according to their processing performance.
+In this way, server receives a number of requests based on its weight.

 - Suppose that the weight of a real server is wi and its current number of connections is ci.
 The ci/wi value of each server is calculated in sequence.
 The real server with the least ci/wi value will be the next server to receive a new request.